-In the summer of 2014, the self-proclaimed Islamic State (IS) carried out a violent campaign against civilians in Ninewa province in northern Iraq, home to many of Iraq’s ethnic and religious minorities.
+In the summer of 2014, the self-proclaimed Islamic State (IS) carried out a violent campaign against civilians across northern Iraq, home to many of Iraq’s ethnic and religious minorities.
 The attacks were just the latest crimes against communities repeatedly subjected to violence for decades.

-The US Holocaust Memorial Museum’s Simon-Skjodt Center for the Prevention of Genocide documented IS’ path of destruction through Ninewa and its crimes against Christian, Yezidi, Turkmen, Shabak, Sabaean-Mandaean, and Kaka’i minority populations in northern Iraq between June and August 2014 in its 2015 report "Our Generation Is Gone: The Islamic State’s Targeting of Iraqi Minorities in Ninewa."
+The US Holocaust Memorial Museum’s Simon-Skjodt Center for the Prevention of Genocide documented IS’ path of destruction through Ninewa province and its crimes against Christian, Yezidi, Turkmen, Shabak, Sabaean-Mandaean, and Kaka’i minority populations between June and August 2014 in its 2015 report "Our Generation Is Gone: The Islamic State’s Targeting of Iraqi Minorities in Ninewa."

 In March 2016, the US government determined that IS perpetrated genocide and crimes against humanity against minorities in northern Iraq.

-In October 2016, a coalition of forces launched an offensive to drive the Islamic State (IS), a perpetrator of genocide and a terrorist group, from Mosul and surrounding areas in Ninewa, in northern Iraq.
-By early 2019, the coalition announced the territorial defeat of IS.
+In October 2016, a coalition of forces launched an offensive to drive the Islamic State (IS), a perpetrator of genocide and a terrorist group, from its foothold in Iraq and Syria.
+By December 2017, IS had been forced from Mosul and surrounding areas in Ninewa, in northern Iraq.
+By early 2019, the coalition announced the complete territorial defeat of IS.